Registrar: Alex Marshall-Snyder

 Students must make payments of fees according to deadlines listed in the Tuition and Fees section of this catalog.
 AP or transfer credit should be received at least three weeks prior to registration.

 Course Offerings.
 Courses scheduled to be taught and advertised to students on Badger Web will not be canceled if there are less than three weeks before the semester starts.
 Exceptions to that policy exist for unforeseen exigencies and course enrollment that does not justify offering the course.
 In either event, the Academic Vice President must approve the cancellation.
 After the third week deadline, departments are responsible to teach the courses they advertised to the students if they do not meet the exceptions.

 Advising.
-Snow College strongly recommends that students meet with an advisor in the Student Success Center, before registering for classes each semester.
+Snow College strongly recommends that students meet with an advisor in the Academic Advisement Center before registering for classes each semester.
 This helps ensure students meet their academic goals in a timely fashion.
-During the advisement session, an advisor will help students select classes appropriate to their major, goals, and interests.
+During the advisement session an advisor will help students select classes appropriate to their major, goals, and interests.

 Senior Citizen Registration.
 Residents of the state of Utah who are 62 years or older can sign up for an unlimited number of Snow College classes for a one-time $30 admission fee and a $20 per semester fee with the following steps:

 It is the student's responsibility to ensure the accuracy of a class schedule.
 Check for accuracy: